Bordeaux copy of the Essays (Montaigne)

-The Bordeaux copy of the Essays is a 1588 edition of Michel de Montaigne's Essais held by the Bibliothèque municipale de Bordeaux.
+The Bordeaux copy of the Essays is a 1588 edition of Michel de Montaigne's Essays held by the Bibliothèque municipale de Bordeaux.

 The book contains about 1300 manuscript corrections and annotations made by Montaigne between the summer of 1588 and the 13 September 1592 (date of his death).
 This unique document sheds light on the way Montaigne worked and on the genesis of the final edition of the Essais.

 Manuscripts by 16th century authors are very rare and this document is exceptional.

 The 1588 edition of the Essais

 Montaigne published the first two volumes of his Essais in 1580, printed by Simon Millanges in Bordeaux.
-The books' success (1582 - a re-edition published in Bordeaux; a possible re-edition published in Rouen before 1584 and in 1587 a re-edition published in Paris) attracted the interest of the Paris publisher Abel L'Angelier, who, in 1588, published a new modified and expanded version of the Essais.
+The books' success (1582 – a re-edition published in Bordeaux; a possible re-edition published in Rouen before 1584 and in 1587 a re-edition published in Paris) attracted the interest of the Paris publisher Abel L'Angelier, who, in 1588, published a new modified and expanded version of the Essais.

 For this edition L'Angelier obtained the exclusive printing, publishing and selling rights for nine years.
 Volumes I and II of the 1580 edition were completed with a volume III.
 In contrast with the small sizes (in octavo and in duodecimo) of the earlier editions), the 1588 edition is in quarto, more than 1000 pages with large margins and a magnificent copper-plate engraved frontispiece in the School of Fontainebleau style.
 Unfortunately the number of copies that L'Angelier printed is not known with certainty.
 Today there are 46 copies held by public libraries and 120 in private collections.
 It is possible that a quasi-revolutionary event like the Day of the Barricades in May 1588 blocked the diffusion of this edition.

 Michel de Montaigne received a small number copies from Abel L'Angelier and he offered a few of them to his friends.
-For example, he gave one to : Antoine Loisel with a manuscript dedication; the wife of doctor Julien Le Paulmier, who treated him in the Spring 1588.
+For example, he gave one to: Antoine Loisel with a manuscript dedication; the wife of doctor Julien Le Paulmier, who treated him in the Spring 1588.
 He kept at least two copies for his own personal use : the so-called Lambiotte copy, now held by the Bordeaux municipal library, which contains a certain number of manuscript corrections and another copy, the so-called Bordeaux copy, which contains over 1300 manuscript corrections, modification and additions as well as 6000 punctuation corrections.